Unifying Information-Theoretic and Pair-Counting Clustering Similarity: Bridging Mutual Information and Pair-Counting via Expansion Around Independence

 \section{Bridging Mutual Information and Pair-Counting via Expansion Around Independence}

-Our next goal is to express both the mutual information between clusterings $\mathcal{A}$ and $\mathcal{B}$ and the Rand index in terms of the residual from the maximally uninformative baseline in equation \eqref{eq:indep}.
-As we shale see, expanding these clustering similarity measures around the maximally uninformative baseline serves three purposes central to clustering similarity: (i) it produces a small–deviation approximation that is easy to compute and interpret; (ii) it exposes the core quadratic form of the measures that direct bridges both information-theoretic and pair-counting families; and (iii) it yields a hierarchy of higher–order corrections that we can later echo in $k$–tuple (pattern) spaces.
+Our next goal is to express both the mutual information between clusterings $\mathcal{A}$ and $\mathcal{B}$ and the Rand index in terms of the residual from the maximally uninformative baseline in equation~\eqref{eq:indep}.
+As we shall see, expanding these clustering similarity measures around the independence baseline serves three purposes central to clustering similarity: (i) it gives a local approximation that is easy to compute and interpret; (ii) it exposes a quadratic form that directly bridges information-theoretic and pair-counting families; and (iii) it yields higher-order correction terms that can be compared with the $k$-tuple perspective developed below.